 “To our knowledge, Minnesota is one of the first states, if not the first, to add a chapter on trees to its manual, as well as add analysis on the stormwater benefits of tree and soil systems,” said Nathalie Shanstrom, a landscape architect with the Kestrel Design Group who led the efforts to develop the credit system.
 “While trees have always provided stormwater benefits, they are just recently starting to be recognized by regulators as viable stormwater control measures.
 Cities and states are taking notice.”

-Currently, federal law requires states to meet minimum stormwater requirements and project sites to meet specific performance goals.
-Trees can help communities meet these standards while mitigating the high cost of only installing pipes.
+The federal Clean Water Act imposes requirements on stormwater discharges from specific municipal, construction and industrial activities.
+Trees can help communities and other regulated entities meet these requirements while mitigating the high cost of only installing pipes.

 “The state wants to incentivize the planting and maintaining of trees – and we want to ensure that people do it right so that the trees can provide the maximum level of stormwater benefits,” stated XXXXX of the Minnesota Pollution Control Agency.
-“We are excited about Minnesota’s leadership and the opportunities we are providing to the local communities we regulate.”
+“We are excited about Minnesota’s leadership and the opportunities we are providing to the local communities that have to manage their stormwater runoff.”

 The new credit system is part of Minnesota’s Minimal Impact Design Standards (MIDS), which focuses on treating rain where it falls to minimize negative impacts from stormwater runoff and to preserve natural resources.
-The formula establishes criteria and methods to measure the benefits of evapotranspiration, which is the combination of water evaporating from the soil and transpiration from the plants growing in the soil.
+The credit is based on a formula that establishes criteria and methods to measure the benefits of evapotranspiration, which is the combination of water evaporating from the soil and transpiration from the plants growing in the soil.

 An additional focus of the Minnesota stormwater manual is the importance of planting trees properly with adequate soil volumes, even in urban areas.
 The manual recommends soil requirements of two cubic feet of soil for a square foot of canopy area – which is the minimum for a healthy tree.
 Tree size is crucial for maximizing stormwater benefits.
 For trees that are planted and maintained correctly and provided with adequate soil volume, the state is therefore giving credits based on the projected mature canopy size as soon as the tree is planted.
-If a tree is planted with less soil than it needs, the credit received is affected.
+If a tree is planted with less soil than it needs, the credit is reduced.

 "Trees are the oldest form of green infrastructure in cities, but the urban forest is now broken,” said Peter Macdonagh, of Kestrel Design Group.
 “Planting trees in appropriate quantities of good soil and using stormwater and its nutrients to irrigate is beneficial to the urban forest and reduces city taxes by tens of millions of dollars.
 Minnesota's visionary rule incentivizing correct tree-planting to manage urban stormwater will clean our lakes, rivers and oceans to be safely swimmable and fishable."